Thewbi/armos/doc/timers/README.md

 - The value register is again filled with the value stored in the load register
 - The timer interrupt is signaled/thrown

-The Frequency of the CPU Timer, the rate at which it decrements the value register, is described in the Peripherals document as
+The frequency of the CPU Timer, the rate at which it decrements the value register, is described in the Peripherals document as

 > The clock from the ARM timer is derived from the system clock.
 This clock can change dynamically e.g. if the system goes into reduced power or in low power mode.
 Thus the clock speed adapts to the overal system performance capabilities.
 For accurate timing it is recommended to use the system timers.